AMReX-Codes/amrex/Docs/sphinx/source/Profiling.rst

     PAPI_REF_CYC 0x8000006b  Yes   No   Reference clock cycles

 Due to hardware limitations, there is a limit to which counters can be collected simultaneously in a single run.
 Some counters may map to the same registers and thus cannot be collected at the same time.

 Example HTML Performance Summary
 --------------------------------

-Running ipm_parse -html :math:`<`\ xmlfile\ :math:`>` on the generated xml file will produce an HTML document that includes summary performance numbers and automatically generated figures.
+Running ``ipm_parse -html <xmlfile>`` on the generated xml file will produce an HTML document that includes summary performance numbers and automatically generated figures.
 Some examples are shown here.

 .. figure:: Profiling/figs/summary.png
-   :alt:
-   Sample performance summary generated by IPM

    Sample performance summary generated by IPM